name | arguments | returns |

 - Schema-related keys:

-* schema_id (Optional)
+* schema_uri (Optional)

 * class_name (Required only for Class Items of type "record")

-- insert_after Either an uri (int), or one of the special values "TOP" or "BOTTOM"
+or one of the special values "TOP" or "BOTTOM"

 - PLUS all applicable plugin-specific fields (all the key/values for the new Content Item)

-:return: The uri of the newly-created node
+:return: The URI of the newly-created Data Node.

 In case of error, an Exception is raised